Eliav2/how-react-hooks-work/How React hooks works.md

 - On the same React component: on the same phase, each effect from the same type will fire in the order of declaration.

-That's it! you are now understands what really going on when you asks React to update some state in some component.
+That's it! you now understand what really going on when you asks React to update some state in some component.

 If you liked this tutorial make sure to like it and share it! thank you for reading until the end!